apache/pekko/docs/src/main/paradox/additional/deploying.md

 ---
-project.description: How to deploy Akka Cluster to Kubernetes and Docker.
+project.description: How to deploy Pekko Cluster to Kubernetes and Docker.
 ---
 # Deploying

 ## Deploying to Kubernetes

-[Akka Cloud Platform](https://developer.lightbend.com/docs/akka-platform-guide/deployment/index.html) is the easiest way to deploy an Akka Cluster application to Amazon Elastic Kubernetes Service (EKS) or Google Kubernetes Engine (GKE).

-Alternatively, you can deploy to Kubernetes according to the guide and example project for [Deploying Akka Cluster to Kubernetes](https://doc.akka.io/docs/akka-management/current/kubernetes-deployment/index.html), but that requires more expertise of Kubernetes.
+Deploy to Kubernetes according to the guide and example project for [Deploying Pekko Cluster to Kubernetes](https://doc.akka.io/docs/akka-management/current/kubernetes-deployment/index.html), but that requires more expertise of Kubernetes.

 ### Cluster bootstrap

-To take advantage of running inside Kubernetes while forming a cluster, [Akka Cluster Bootstrap](https://doc.akka.io/docs/akka-management/current/bootstrap/) helps forming or joining a cluster using Akka Discovery to discover peer nodes. with the Kubernetes API or Kubernetes via DNS.
+To take advantage of running inside Kubernetes while forming a cluster, [Pekko Cluster Bootstrap](https://doc.akka.io/docs/akka-management/current/bootstrap/) helps forming or joining a cluster using Pekko Discovery to discover peer nodes. with the Kubernetes API or Kubernetes via DNS.

 You can look at the